Here's a handy guide to the questions we get asked the most. Consider it your Garage Sale Trail 101.

 Why is this any different to organising a garage sale on another weekend of the year?

 Garage Sale Trail is Australia’s biggest reuse and community event.
-Join 400,000 Australian’s who choose to reuse on Sat Oct 20 and Sun Oct 21.
+If you participate, you'll join 400,000 Australians nation wide.
 For first time garage salers we make it easy by providing tools, tips and a highly trafficked website (2-million views!).
 In 2017 the average household sale sold 75 items, made $381 and met 50 local people.

 I’m in!
 How do I sign up?